 We believe that no child should be without a gift at Christmas.
-Instant Neighbour’s Giving Tree appeal will continue to be sponsored by Chevron in 2017 and supported by many local businesses and the general public, to distribute new toys to children across the City & Shire who otherwise would not receive a gift at Christmas.
+Instant Neighbour’s Giving Tree appeal continues to be supported by many local businesses and the general public, to distribute new toys to children across the City & Shire who otherwise would not receive a gift at Christmas.

 Frequently Asked Questions